Natreve/strapi-gatsby-app/README.md

 # Install all the dependancies for the Nodejs webhook and site server
 npm install

+# Runs the setup script to create a strapi project for development & production and basic landing page for the gatsby website.
+npm run setup

-# Starts the gatsby website at localhost:3000
+# Starts the gatsby website at localhost:3000 or PORT specified
 # This locks the terminal, so you will need to open a new one
 npm start

-# Runs the setup script to create a strapi project for development & production
-npm run setup

 # Navigate to the strapi folder
 cd strapi